martel-innovate/deep-log-inspection/doc/install/monasca-log-agent.md

     # prevent debug from dnsmasq with the daemon.none parameter
     *.*;auth,authpriv.none,daemon.none,local0.none -/var/log/syslog
     # include all log levels
-    local0.*    @@syslog-server:1025
+    local0.*    @syslog-server:1025

-Replace `syslog-server` with a valid address.
+Replace `syslog-server` with the address of the machine where the Monasca Log Agent for your node is running.
 For more details on the configuration illustrated in this section, refer to the [Openstack's official guide][7].

 [1]:https://www.docker.com/
 [2]:https://github.com/martel-innovate/deep-log-inspection/tree/master/log-client/monasca-log-agent